-Starting solid foods….there really is not a lot of rules!
+Starting solid foods….there really are not a lot of rules!

 Starting solid foods can be stressful…so it seems.
 So many of my conversations with parents who are starting foods, thinking about starting foods, or in the middle of food introduction are full of anxiety and questions.
 It really should not be.
 There are very few guidelines that parents really need to follow.
 Many of the “rules” of starting solid foods are not based on a lot of science, but are based on culture and “what grandma did”.
 So what is all the worry about??
 What are the “rules”?